Tokens

 Personal access tokens are long-lived credentials created from the Dashboard or API.
 They are suited to automation, CI jobs, operators, and internal services that need a stable credential.

-A personal access token can be created with full inherited permissions, a reduced permission set, and optional tunnel grants.
+A personal access token can be created with full inherited permissions, a reduced permission set on each permission surface, and optional resource boundaries.
 The plaintext token is only visible at creation time.
 The stored credential can later be rotated, updated, or revoked.

 Application credentials

 Application credentials consist of a client id and a client secret.
-They are intended for backend integrations that should mint short-lived tokens on demand without calling the rstream control plane for every request.
+They are intended for backend integrations that should mint short-lived tokens on demand without calling the Control plane API for every request.

-The stored application credential can itself be limited with permissions and tunnel grants.
+The stored application credential can itself be limited with permissions and resource boundaries.
 Every application token minted from it is then limited by those stored restrictions.
-An application token may also include a narrower permissions claim or a narrower tunnelsGrants claim.
-The engine and API keep the intersection, so a minted token cannot exceed the stored application credential.
+An application token may also include a narrower permissions claim or a narrower resources claim.
+The engine, APIs, and TURN runtime keep the intersection, so a minted token cannot exceed the stored application credential.

 This pattern is useful for remote devices.
 A backend keeps the client secret, then issues a one-minute token that can create tunnels for one project but cannot manage account resources or connect back to other tunnels.